Currently Documented Edition Signature and Seal Markings:

-This woodblock print WC1 was modeled on an original painting on paper about two or three times larger whose current location is unknown.
+This woodblock print WC1935 was modeled on an original painting on paper about two or three times larger whose current location is unknown.

-The winter cards (including WC1) were apparently all commissioned by Mr. Masao Morikawa, the Secretary to the President of Doshisha University in Kyoto, who was both a long-time friend and an important and influential Rakusan patron.
+Many of the winter cards (possibly including WC1935) were commissioned by Mr. Masao Morikawa, the Secretary to the President of Doshisha University in Kyoto, who became both a long-time friend and an important and influential Rakusan patron.

-The earliest documented copy of WC1 preserved in the collection of the Doshisha Archives Center is remarkable in having a personal inscription on the print and also inside the card stock:
+The dated copy of WC1935 is preserved in the collection of the Doshisha Archives Center, and it is remarkable in having a secondarily added personal inscription on the print itself and also inside the card stock:

 Just inside the margin at the top of the print Morikawa hand-wrote in cursive: